 In a large bowl, mix the flour, starch, soda, salt and gelatin powder (no need to bloom the gelatin in water first!).
 Add the coconut milk, water and oil to the dry ingredients and mix into a soft dough.
 Pat into 12 balls, flattening slightly, and place on a baking sheet.
 Bake at 375F for 15-25 minutes, or until golden on bottom and cracked on surface.

-Try these Fluffy AIP Biscuits with this zingy and delicously warming Ginger Lime Borscht!
+Try your Fluffy AIP Biscuits with this zingy and deliciously warming Ginger Lime Borscht (also in the Freezer Cooking e-book)!